 Aquatic Invasive Species

 PREVENT THE SPREAD OF PATHOGENS - CLEAN.
 DRAIN.
 DRY.

 Aquatic Invasive Species (AIS), such as whirling disease and zebra or quagga mussels, are a serious ecological and economic threat to the Greater Yellowstone Ecosystem.
 Boats, waders, and anything else that comes in contact with a body of water has the potential to spread non-native plants, pathogens, and other invasive species among water bodies.

 Permits are required for all motorized and non-motorized boats, including stand-up paddleboards (SUPs).
 Inflatable craft less than 10ft long are exempt.
 Privately owned vessels must register each year with Grand Teton National Park.
-Permits may be purchased at the visitor centers in Moose or Colter Bay, or at the Jenny Lake Ranger Station (cash only).
+Permits may be purchased at the visitor centers in Moose or Colter Bay.